elemental/Elemental/doc/source/basic/level3.rst

 :math:`C := \alpha A A^T + \beta C`, or
 :math:`C := \alpha A^T A + \beta C`, depending upon whether `orientation` is
 set to ``NORMAL`` or ``TRANSPOSE``, respectively.
-Only the triangle of :math:`C` specified by the `shape` parameter is modified.
+Only the triangle of :math:`C` specified by the `uplo` parameter is modified.

-.. cpp:function:: void basic::Syrk( Shape shape, Orientation orientation, T alpha, const Matrix<T>& A, T beta, Matrix<T>& C )
+.. cpp:function:: void basic::Syrk( UpperOrLower uplo, Orientation orientation, T alpha, const Matrix<T>& A, T beta, Matrix<T>& C )

    The serial implementation (templated over the datatype).

-.. cpp:function:: void basic::Syrk( Shape shape, Orientation orientation, T alpha, const DistMatrix<T,MC,MR>& A, T beta, DistMatrix<T,MC,MR>& C )
+.. cpp:function:: void basic::Syrk( UpperOrLower uplo, Orientation orientation, T alpha, const DistMatrix<T,MC,MR>& A, T beta, DistMatrix<T,MC,MR>& C )

    The distributed implementation (templated over the datatype).